If You Think Investment Education Is Expensive, Just Try Ignorance

 Amazingly, the single biggest skill that can make or break your financial success is not taught in school.
 You can graduate with a four year degree and learn nothing about personal finance or investing.

 Doctors and attorneys can open their own practices without any clue how to read a financial statement.
 Business owners and investors can remain dangerously ignorant of the tax law.

 The truth is, financial literacy is the essential skill you must develop if your goal is to build wealth and enjoy financial security.
 There’s no alternative.

 The best investment you can make is in yourself and your financial education.
 It’s the obvious starting point to building wealth.

-- Security: nobody can take it from you.
+- Provides dividends for life that nobody can ever take from you.

 - Improves the quality of your life and finances.

 - Defends your portfolio from unnecessary losses.